Proper Orthogonal Descriptors for Multi-element Chemical Systems: Multi-Element Proper Orthogonal Descriptors

 We consider a multi-element system of $N$ atoms with $N_{\rm e}$ unique elements.
 We denote by $\bm r_n$ and $Z_n$ position vector and type of an atom $n$ in the system, respectively.
 Note that we have $Z_n \in \{1, \ldots, N_{\rm e} \}$, $\bm R = (\bm r_1, \bm r_2, \ldots, \bm r_N) \in \mathbb{R}^{3N}$, and $\bm Z = (Z_1, Z_2, \ldots, Z_N) \in \mathbb{N}^{N}$.
 The potential energy surface (PES) of the system can be expressed as a many-body expansion of the form

-where $V^{(1)}$ is the one-body potential often used for representing external field or energy of isolated elements, and the higher-body potentials $V^{(2)}, V^{(3)}, \ldots$ are symmetric, uniquely defined, and zero if two or more indices take identical values.
+where $V^{(1)}$ is the one-body potential often used for representing external field or energy of isolated elements, and the higher-body potentials $V^{(2)}, V^{(3)}, \ldots$ are symmetric and zero if two or more indices take identical values.
 The superscript on each potential denotes its body order.
 Each $q$-body potential $V^{(q)}$ depends on $\bm \mu^{(q)}$ which are sets of parameters to fit the PES.
-Note that $\bm \mu$ is a collection of all potential parameters $\bm \mu^{(1)}$, $\bm \mu^{(2)}$, $\bm \mu^{(3)}$, etc, and that $\bm \eta$ is a set of hyperparameters such as inner cut-off radius $r_{\rm min}$ and outer cut-off radius $r_{\max}$.
+Note that $\bm \mu$ is a collection of all potential parameters $\bm \mu^{(1)}$, $\bm \mu^{(2)}$, $\bm \mu^{(3)}$, etc, and that $\bm \eta$ is a set of hyperparameters. {Each potential $V^{(q)}$ depends on the same hyperparameters.}

 In the absence of external fields, the PES should not depend on the absolute position of atoms, but only on the relative positions.
 This means that the PES can be rewritten as a function of interatomic distances and angles between the bonds as